 The asbestos survey report must be consulted before any property maintenance, repairs, cable/IT installation, alteration, refurbishment or other similar works that may impact on ACMs; are carried out.
-Therefore, premises managers must ensure contractors are informed of the contents of the survey report whenever undertaking work at a premises.
+Therefore, premises managers must ensure contractors are informed of the contents of the survey report whenever undertaking work at a premise.
 They must ensure contractors sign the register to say they have seen it.
 5.2 and 5.3 discussed the limitations of a management survey and when additional refurbishment and demolition (invasive) surveys may be needed.

 There are strict requirements placed on work with ACMs which vary depending on the ACM type and the work being carried out.
 It is the policy of WNAT that employees will not knowingly undertake work with or on known or presumed ACMs.
-Therefore employees must be aware of the above and act accordingly.
+Therefore, employees must be aware of the above and act accordingly.

 The hard copy of the survey must be kept in a secure place where it can be accessed by anyone who may need the information it contains.
+It is recommended that reception be a suitable location.
 This includes employees and other persons that occupy our buildings.
-All persons who need to understand the contents of the documents must be made aware of the documents existence and location.
+All persons who need to understand the contents of the documents must be made aware of the document's existence and location.